FlxVctr/encrypt_all_the_things_primer/encrypt_all_the_things_slides/index.md

 (http://www.abc.net.au/triplej/programs/hack/how-team-of-pre-teens-found-whisteblower-using-metadata/8113668)

 Note:
-* This is a privacy and security risk faced by everyone, not just researchers.
+* This is a privacy and security risk faced by everyone, not just journalists.
 * The slide shows a news article about a realistic metadata game where a team of pre-teens identified a whistleblower in less than 2 hours

 ---